ibm-cloud-docs/virtual-servers/vsi_launch_rescue.md

 {:shortdesc}

 ## Before you begin
+{: #callout-important}
+CentOS version 7 and higher requires a minimum of 6 GB of RAM for any Linux&reg; VSI configuration.
+For a Linux&reg; VSI configuration with less than 6 GB of RAM, CentOS version 5 is used.
+{: important}

 {: #before-you-begin-launching-rescue-mode}

 First, navigate to the device menu and ensure you have the correct account permissions to complete the tasks.